 - cdrom-checker Checks integrity of installation media.
 This way, the user may assure him/herself that the installation image was not corrupted. - lowmem Lowmem tries to detect systems with low memory and then does various tricks to remove unnecessary parts of debian-installer from the memory (at the cost of some features). - anna Anna's Not Nearly APT.
-Installs packages which have been retrieved from the chosen mirror or installation media. - user-setup Sets up the root password, and adds a non-root user.

-clock-setup Updates the system clock and determines whether the clock is set to UTC or not.

-tzsetup Selects the time zone, based on the location selected earlier.

-- partman Allows the user to partition disks attached to the system, create file systems on the selected partitions, and attach them to the mountpoints.
+Installs packages which have been retrieved from the chosen mirror or installation media. - user-setup Sets up the root password, and adds a non-root user. - clock-setup Updates the system clock and determines whether the clock is set to UTC or not. - tzsetup Selects the time zone, based on the location selected earlier. - partman Allows the user to partition disks attached to the system, create file systems on the selected partitions, and attach them to the mountpoints.
 Included are also interesting features like a fully automatic mode or LVM support.
-This is the preferred partitioning tool in Debian. - partitioner Allows the user to partition disks attached to the system.
-A partitioning program appropriate to your computer's architecture is chosen.
+This is the preferred partitioning tool in Debian. - partman-lvm Helps the user with the configuration of the LVM (Logical Volume Manager). - partman-md Allows the user to set up Software RAID (Redundant Array of Inexpensive Disks).
+This Software RAID is usually superior to the cheap IDE (pseudo hardware) RAID controllers found on newer motherboards. - base-installer Installs the most basic set of packages which would allow the computer to operate under Debian GNU/Linux when rebooted.